lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    ![remove](assets/remove.png)

    To preserve the Brand Portal folder hierarchy while downloading assets, select the **[!UICONTROL Create separate folder for each asset]** check box.
-By default, the Brand Portal folder hierarchy is ignored and all the assets are downloaded in a zip folder.

    The download button reflects the count of the selected items.
 Once you are done with applying the rules, click **[!UICONTROL Download items]**.